cra88y/unicord/README.md

 # Unicord

 [Unicord](https://unicord.herokuapp.com/ "Live site hosted on Heroku") is website built to clone the functionality of [Discord](https://discord.com/ "Discord").
-It is a one page chat app where you can create an account, add friends, be part of private conversations with friends, as well as join open chat servers created by users.
+It is a one page chat app where you can create an account, then chat in servers created by the site's users.

 This project is hosted on Heroku and the live site with a demo is viewable at [UNiCORD](https://unicord.herokuapp.com/ "Live site hosted on Heroku").